macinsight/ansible-mediawiki/README.md

-# ansible-mediawiki
+# Ansible Collection - macinsight.mediawiki

-Ansible collection to deploy, backup and tear down a MediaWiki instance.
+Documentation for the collection.